Bush Street Temple

-The Bush Street Temple at 1881 Bush Street in San Francisco, California, is a State Landmark with historical significance to both the Orthodox Jewish community and to Buddhism in the United States.
+The Bush Street Temple is a former Orthodox Jewish congregation and synagogue, and former Buddhist temple, located at 1881 Bush Street in San Francisco, California, in the United States.
+The building has also been used as a Baptist church, and, since 2003, was repurposed as an aged care residential facility.
+At various stages between 1936 and 1994, the building was occasionally used by the San Francisco Go Club.
+The building, completed in 1895, was listed as a San Francisco Designated Landmark on April 18, 1976.

 Building

-The building was built in 1895 in a Moorish Revival-Venetian style designed by Moses J. Lyon.
+The building was designed by designed by Moses J. Lyon in a Moorish Revival and Venetian Gothic Revival styles, completed in 1895.
 The arches across the front are copied from the Doge's Palace.
-It was extensively renovated in 2003, at which time it was joined to a new adjacent structure.
+The former synagogue building was extensively renovated in 2003, at which time it was joined to a new adjacent structure.

 The building is constructed almost entirely of redwood.
 Originally, much of the interior was painted in trompe-l'œil to resemble marble.
 In its original configuration it featured a pair of elaborate towers, since lost.